 College of Engineering Scholarships

-The College of Engineering annually awards over $500,000 each year in both merit-based and need-based scholarships to engineering majors in all classes.
-These awards are made possible by our gracious donors.
-Their generous gifts provide over 200 students the opportunity to continue their studies in the field of engineering.
+The College of Engineering awards approximately $800,000 each year in both merit-based and need-based scholarships to College of Engineering majors.
+These awards are made possible by our generous donors, which allow us to provide over 200 students with financial assistance as they pursue their degrees at Wichita State.

-Most College of Engineering scholarship recipients are selected using our online General Engineering Scholarship Application.
-This application is open from November 1 through February 1 each academic year, and applications received during this application period are used to select recipients for the following academic year.
+Nearly all College of Engineering scholarships are awarded using a single, master application called the General Engineering Scholarship Application.
+This application is open from November 1 — February 1 each academic year.
+Applications received during this period are used to select recipients for the following academic year.

 The College of Engineering has over 70 active scholarship funds.
+These scholarships were established and funded by private donors through the WSU Foundation.
 The eligibility criteria is unique to each scholarship based on the guidelines set forth by the donor.
+Criteria for any particular scholarship may include eligibility factors such as major, GPA, class standing, financial need, involvement in engineering professional societies or other student organizations, and more.
 Both merit-based and need-based scholarships are available.
-With the exception of the other scholarships outlined on this page, nearly all engineering scholarships are awarded using the General Engineering Scholarship Application.
+With the exception of the other scholarships outlined on this page (WISE and Buck Scholarship), nearly all engineering scholarships are awarded using the General Engineering Scholarship Application.

 Who Can Apply